 KOSEN-1 is the first CubeSat developed by 10 colleges of National Institute of Technology, Japan.
 We are in charge of developing Jupiter Radio Receiver System and operating its CubeSat from the ground-tracking stations after the successful launch on November 9, 2021.

-KOSEN-2R is a 2U CubeSat updated after KOSEN-2, which was launched by JAXA's Epsilon 6 on October 12, 2022, but failed due to the unsuccessful launch.
-For KOSEN-2, we developed Mission Instrument Control and Assisted Components, which allowed to control USB devices and used a Tiny 2040 microcontroller.
-These components are updated for KOSEN-2R.
+KOSEN-2R is a 2U CubeSat updated after KOSEN-2.
+KOSEN-2R was successfully launched on April 23, 2026.
+We designed and tested the Mission Instrument Control and Assisted Components, which allow to control USB devices and use a Tiny 2040 microcontroller.

 In the scope of all student participants in 51 colleges of KOSEN, we have been offering a various kinds of space education programs, including KOSEN space academia, KOSEN CubeSat development and operation and all KOSEN space contest.
 These programs cover various student level from beginners to experts.